 Another problem you may face is your doctor disagreeing as to whether or not you have post-concussion syndrome.
 Jurors tend to prefer when a plaintiff’s physicians agree and realize that the insurance doctors will disagree with the plaintiff’s.
 If your treating physicians are in disagreement, jurors can be left wondering whether or not you really have the condition.

 Like other diagnoses, if you have a concussion injury, you may only claim damages for that injury as part of your personal injury case, and only if your doctor believes it is as a result of the accident you are claiming for.

 You are only permitted to claim damages for a particular medical condition if your physician is of the opinion that your concussion was a result of the accident.

 If you think you suffered a concussion but your doctor disagrees, you are going to have a tough time claiming damages for your injury.
 If this happens, you have to find another doctor who will agree with you before you may include the damages in the injury claim.

 Our New York City attorneys at Dansker & Aspromonte have ample experience dealing with cases of traumatic brain injury, including brain damage and concussions.
 We have over 35 years’ experience and have won hundreds of millions of dollars in compensation.

 We are happy to offer a free consultation and will not charge fees until we win or settle.
-With over 95% success rate at trial, we aim for maximum compensation for our clients.
+We aim for maximum compensation for our clients.